manuelamador/Self_Fulfilling_Debt_Dilution_AER_2020/README.md

 Stelios Fourakis in writing and testing this code.
 All remaining errors are the responsibility of the authors.

-An up-to-date version of this repository can be found in https://amadormanuel.me/code/

 ## Folder structure

 The folder structure is as follows: